AdobeDocs/commerce-learn.en/help/app-builder/first-app/overview.md

 ## Video content

-* Introduction to App Builder and our sample module
+* Introduction to App Builder and the sample module
 * Prerequisites
 * Expectations for use of the sample module
 * Reusable parts found in the sample module